Milk Sharing: Is It Safe?

 Read the study here.

-Ethical Issues: Sadly, some individuals may resort to dishonest practices in order to make money from selling breastmilk.
+Ethical Issues: Sadly, some people resort to dishonest practices in order to make money from selling breastmilk.
 Milk may be diluted or improperly stored.
-The individual selling the milk may not be transparent about their medical history of lifestyle factors that can affect the milk.
+The seller may not be transparent about their medical history or lifestyle factors that can affect the milk.
 In extreme cases, milk advertised as human milk may not be human milk at all.

-Due to these concerns, many organizations, including The Academy of Breastfeeding Medicine, and informal breastmilk sharing groups, such as Eats on Feets and Human Milk 4 Human Babies strongly discourage the sale of breastmilk.
+Due to these concerns, many organizations, including The Academy of Breastfeeding Medicine, Eats on Feets, and Human Milk 4 Human Babies strongly discourage the sale of breastmilk.

-What do the experts say about informal milk sharing?
+What do the experts say about milk sharing?

 Academy of Breastfeeding Medicine: ABM acknowledges the potential benefits of milk sharing, but encourages medical screening of the donor and safe milk handling practices.
 ABM’s Position Statement on Informal Breast Milk Sharing can be found here.